 Controller and agents |

-Java 17 (if and only if Operations center is also running Java 17) and Java 11 |
+Java 17 (if and only if the operations center is also running Java 17) and Java 11 |

 Operations center shared agents |

-Java 17 (if and only if Operations center is also running Java 17) and Java 11 |
+Java 17 (if and only if the operations center is also running Java 17) and Java 11 |

 Action required

 You should first update any operations center instances to Java 17 before upgrading controllers and agents.
-After the operations center has been updated, we recommend you upgrade the agents and then the associated controllers while operating in a mixed JVM environment.
-If that is not possible due to specific installation constraints then first upgrading controllers and then the agents is also supported. |
+After the operations center has been updated, CloudBees recommends that you upgrade the agents, and then upgrade the associated controllers while operating in a mixed JVM environment.
+If that is not possible due to specific installation constraints, you can first upgrade the controllers and then upgrade the agents. |

 Upgrade the JVM used to run CloudBees CI

-You must keep the following things in mind when you upgrade the JVM used to run CloudBees CI.
+You must keep the following things in mind when you upgrade the JVM used to run CloudBees CI:

 Operations center instances must be updated to use Java 17 before you can update controllers and their agents.
 Failure to do so may result in the loss of connectivity between the operations center and controllers using Java 17.

-As with any upgrade, CloudBees recommends that you back up JENKINS_HOME
+As with any upgrade, CloudBees recommends that you back up

 and test the upgrade with a backup before you perform the upgrade on your production instance.